Courses updated every day. Please check back often. Course handouts will be made available as they are provided by the speakers.

 This course is required for any optometrists that prescribe opioids.
 The course will cover the history of opioid analgesic agents, issues with opioid overuse and addiction, the definitions and mechanisms of pain, and assessing patients in pain.
 You will learn how to create an effective pain management plan including, non-pharmacologic management, non-opioid analgesic management and management with opioid analgesics.

 This course will review the latest topical and systemic medications useful in the treatment of ocular disease.
 The course will emphasize the clinical indications for use of topical and oral medications and side effects.

 Not all wines are created equal.
 While you’ve surely heard of the heart-healthy benefits of red wine, prepare to be amazed by a slew of surprising other health benefits from wine consumption.
 Come learn which wines are effective antioxidants and inhibit free radical formation as well as depress the bad cholesterol LDL and inhibit the destruction of collagen.
-Learn the benefits of wine and how it can help your patients.
+This session will explain the benefits of wine and how it can help your patients.

 This course is a mandate of state law for license renewal in Texas.
 It is designed to keep Texas optometrists up to date on issues related to professional ethics and regulatory issues.
-The 2020 course covers monitoring and reporting illegal contact lens sales, recommendations from the state board, the summary of changes to the Texas Optometry Statute and Board Rules based on Sunset, board certification reporting, and professional ethics.
+The 2021 course covers monitoring and reporting illegal contact lens sales, recommendations from the state board, and professional ethics.

 It’s hard to argue with frugality.
 However, quality should win out over price.
 Proper eye care should fall in the “quality” category.
 This course will prepare you teach patients to make educated decisions based on a greater understanding of what they are getting for what they are paying.
 Learn to respond effectively when a patient objects about the price of products or services.
 Learn these skills, educate your patient, and grow the business.